 Rest Isn’t Lazy: The Science of Downshifting

-Why Rest Feels Hard — And What Your Nervous System Actually Needs
+Why Rest Feels Hard and What Your Nervous System Actually Needs

 Rest is not a lack of productivity.
 It's a biological process your body was built for.

 If rest feels hard, awkward, or undeserved, that's not a personal flaw.
-It's conditioning — layered on top of a nervous system that's been asked to stay "on" for far too long.
+It's conditioning, layered on top of a nervous system that's been asked to stay on for far too long.

 Why so many people struggle to truly rest

-Even when the body is tired, the nervous system often stays in a state of readiness — scanning, bracing, anticipating.
+Modern life rewards alertness: fast responses, full schedules, constant availability.
+Even when the body is tired, the nervous system often stays in a state of readiness, scanning, bracing, anticipating.
 According to the American Psychological Association, chronic stress keeps the body in a heightened physiological state, making it difficult to shift into deep rest without intentional cues.

-This is why "doing nothing" doesn't always feel restful.
+This is why doing nothing doesn't always feel restful.

 What downshifting actually means

 Downshifting isn't collapse.
-It's transition — the movement from one state of your nervous system into another.
+It's transition, the movement from one state of your nervous system into another.

 - Elevated heart rate